 - Member volunteer opportunities for our Inflection Point program

-- Member volunteer mentoring opportunities in conjunction with MBA students at Kennesaw State
+- Member volunteer mentoring opportunities in conjunction with EMBA students at Kennesaw State and Georgia Tech

 - Quarterly CEO Roundtables

 What are our Values?